stern-resolve/ctxis-test/README.md

 service outputs the **last successful login for each user on the server**, a sample of which can be [found in data/logins.csv](data/logins.csv).

-The task is to upload and process this CSV file and store the results in a database, which you will need to model.
+The task is to create a view where someone may upload this CSV file.
+The file should then be processed and the results stored in a database, which you will need to model.
 A brief overview of the file is given below.

 **Bonus points:** Process the CSV file asynchronously.